rhdtownsend/gyre/doc/source/user-guide/example-walkthrough.rst

 ======================

-When starting a new project, it's a good idea to create a dedicated work directory to contain the various input and output files that GYRE operates on.
+When starting a new project, it's a good idea to create a dedicated work directory to contain the various input and output files that :program:`gyre` operates on.
 These commands will make a new directory beneath your home directory with the name :file:`work`, and then set this directory as the current working directory: